shauray8/Calib-Challenge/README.md

 I'm so lazy to compelete the code.
 If there is anyone to compelete it for me go on !!

 ## How to tinker/use the code?

+* you can monitor the training process with tensorboard:
+`tensorboard --port=PORT --logdir=pretrained`

 adding soon be patient!

 ## example of how opensource is changing the world !!